The-Compilers/CryptoYard/backend/doc/reports.md

 Dust collection means that the user converted a small amount of a coin into BNB coin.
 It is essentially a sell-order in the coin/BNB market.

+#### Asset dividends

+Asset dividend means that the user gets a "free token" because of her holding a specific asset in the wallet for a specific amount of time.
+The algorithm for wallet updates is the same as for the savings interest, because we get an extra amount of asset (coin) for free.

 #### Other transactions